rthurmes/np-wordle/README.md

 - **National Park Service** for providing the amazing API and data
 - **Worldle** for the inspiration and game mechanics
 - **Streamlit** for the excellent web app framework

+i have no affiliation with the national park service or wordle. im just vibin